divigrupa/FooBarQixExtended/README.md

 9. Refactor code (if needed)
 10. Retest
 11. Create commit
-12. Move to next week (start from 3rd point)
+12. Move to next step (start from 3rd point)
 13. (bonus) Get 100% (or close) Code Coverage
 14. Create pull request

-After finishing all weeks, make a pull request which contains all tests and implementation.

 ## Let's Begin
 Hello,
-Welcome in our brand new startup where everything has to be done !
+Welcome in our brand new startup where everything has to be done!

-"Week 1" :
+"Step 1":
 We just got some cash to implement a big part of our first feature.
 We need you to implement a service (we will let aside the Rest/web service side of it).
-It will take a number (positive integer) and provide :
+It will take a number (positive integer) and provide:
 - "Foo" if this number is multiple of 3
 - "Bar" if this number is multiple of 5